mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Connection Pool Management
 ''''''''''''''''''''''''''

 For drivers that support connection pools, after a server check is complete, if the server is determined to be `data-bearing
 <https://github.com/mongodb/specifications/blob/masterserver-discovery-and-monitoring.rst#data-bearing-server-type>`_
 and does not already have a connection pool, the driver MUST create the connection pool for the server.

-Additionally, if a driver implements a CMAP compliant connection pool and the server was previously Unknown, the server's pool (even if it already existed) MUST be marked as "ready".
+Additionally, if a driver implements a CMAP compliant connection pool, the server's pool (even if it already existed) MUST be marked as "ready".
 See the `Server Monitoring spec`_ for more information.

+Clearing the connection pool for a server MUST be synchronized with the update to the corresponding ServerDescription (e.g. by holding the lock on the TopologyDescription when clearing the pool).
+This prevents a possible race between the monitors and application threads.
+See `Why synchronize clearing a server's pool with updating the topology?`_ for more information.

 Error handling
 ''''''''''''''